raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

-**Test** Run your program on the physical micro:bit.
+**Test** your program on the physical micro:bit.

 --- /task ---

 ### Upgrade your project

-You can upgrade your project to make it more engaging by doing the following:
+You can upgrade your hobby selector by:

-+ Add more silly poses so you can have a wider range to choose from.
++ Adding more silly poses so you can have a wider range to choose from.
-+ Randomise the pose that gets selected after the timer reaches 0
-+ Use A and B buttons